Nebraska Nurse Aide Registry

 - Passing the competency evaluation program, which entails an oral/written knowledge exam and a skills exam.

-If you complete all state CNA requirements, the school or testing facility will submit your name to Nebraska DHHS to be listed on the Nebraska Nurse Aide Registry, which will allow you to work as a Certified Nurse Aide in the state of Nebraska.
+If you complete all state CNA requirements, the school or testing facility will submit your name to Nebraska DHHS to be listed on the CNA registry in Nebraska, which will allow you to work as a Certified Nurse Aide in the state of Nebraska.

 Other routes to become a CNA